persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

     If a wrong value is used, it will return to its previous value and an error message will appear at the bottom of the window.

+    .. |infoButton| image:: /user_manual/graphical_interface/probabilistic_analysis/documentinfo.png

+    The icon |infoButton| is an hyperlink to the OpenTURNS documentation.

     There are different ways to set the parameters of the LogNormal, Weibull and Gumbel distributions.
     To select the good one, click on the **Type** select button.